-Whilst it is true that the PYA was originally formed by a handful of captains 25 years ago, this is not true today.
-The PYA has members of 90 nationalities based all over the world and from all ranks of yachting, Deckhands, Officers, Captains, Stewards, Stewardesses, Chefs as well as land-based yachting professionals.
+The PYA has members from all ranks of yachting, including Deckhands, Officers, Captains, Stewards, Stewardesses, Chefs as well as land-based yachting professionals.

-- MYTH: The PYA is only for those crew based in Antibes
+FACT 2: The PYA is NOT only for those crew based in France - Antibes

 The association currently has members from more than 90 countries worldwide.
-The PYA Head Office is in Antibes but the PYA has 23 regional offices throughout the globe from Palma, to Gibraltar to New Zealand to Fort Lauderdale.
-Crew can take their documents to any of our regional offices to have them attested and sent on to our Service Record Book Department.
+The PYA Head Office is in Antibes but the PYA has 23 Agents throughout the globe from Palma, to Gibraltar to New Zealand to Fort Lauderdale.
+Crew can take their documents to any of our agents offices to have them attested and sent on to our Service Record Book Department.
 Once a Service Record Book has been completed we can send it to you anywhere in the world.

 Our current program of international travel sees the PYA team visiting crew in Antigua, Fort Lauderdale, Spain, Italy, the UK, Malta and the Netherlands.
 In addition to our Sea Changes Forum and other Continuing Professional Development events held at the Monaco Yacht Show, we now hold educational events for crew and industry professionals at boat shows and industry gatherings all around the world.
-We are beginning to introduce social events for crew around the world, with our very first Palma social taking place in November 2016.
+We've introduced social events for crew around the world, with our very first Palma social event which took place in November 2016.

-Not True.
 Many of the rules and regulations already existed in the commercial world before the PYA was formed in 1991.
-Regulators were beginning to enforce them within yachting.
-This is exactly why the PYA was formed.
-If dialogue had not been opened, yachts would only be run today by Merchant Navy qualified officers and crew.
-You can read more about this in this article by Captain Rod Hatch, PYA Council member.
+The PYA was then formed to create a dialogue with regulators, otherwise, yachts would only be run today by Merchant Navy qualified officers and crew.

-- MYTH: The PYA is run by a load of old Captains
+FACT 7: The PYA is run by a young, dynamic team

 There are lots of other reasons to join the PYA.
 Receive regular updates about changes in regulations, qualifications and other yachting news, get advice and assistance from the PYA office team, access to the Members’ area of the PYA website, discounted or free entry to PYA events, PYA negotiated discounts from PYA partners and of course, have representation and have your voice heard by those in authority!